airpair/authoring-guide/post.md

 GitHub constraints, **post titles *(h1 element)* should be less than 50 chars**.

-Mention at least the main technology if not multiple technologies you are exploring in full (e.g. `AngularJS` is better than `Angular`), though you should it up in your sub-headings to cover more combinations.
+Mention at least the main technology if not multiple technologies you are exploring as it is officially referred to (e.g. `AngularJS` is better than `Angular`, but `Meteor` is better thn `MeteorJS`).
+You are encouraged to mix it up with as many variations use in your post and headings / sub-headings to cover more combinations.

 <!--1.  **Specific** - you should mention not only the technology you're working with (Angular, React, etc), but also the particular sub-topic.-->